fabio-sassi/levin/README.md

 ## License
-Levin is open source and relased under MIT license.
+Levin is open source and relased under BSD license.